Happily Planning Your Own Funeral?

 Throughout my life, my closest friends have been agnostics like me or ardent atheists.
 Most don’t want a funeral in any form.
 They just want to disappear and not become a high-paying customer, departed, no less, to the ever-profitable funeral industry.

-And let’s be clear: attending the dead is a profitable business model, one never experiencing supply chain issues or lack of inventory.
+And let’s be clear: attending the dead is a profitable business model, never experiencing supply chain issues or lack of inventory.
 The average funeral cost in Canada is between $5000 – $10,000.
 Cremation runs $2000 – $5000.
 No matter the cost, funerals in my view, spartan or lavish, are ghoulish.
-Why can’t we just evaporate when we die and become part of the atmosphere instead of this ashes-to-ashes and dust-to-dust thing?
+Why can’t we just evaporate when we die instead of this ashes-to-ashes and dust-to-dust thing?
 So much more eco-friendly and cost-effective.

-Actually, eco-friendly alternatives are becoming more popular and there is a multitude of options available: cremations, green funerals, being buried in your own backyard or someone else’s, having your ashes scattered on some body of water, or a mountaintop, residing in an urn or perhaps fertilizing a tree.
+Actually, eco-friendly alternatives are becoming more popular and there are a multitude of options available.
+Some folks opt for cremations, green funerals, or being buried in your own backyard or someone else’s.
+Having your ashes scattered on some body of water, or a mountaintop is popular.
+Some people want to reside in an urn while others are okay with fertilizing a tree.
 Some people donate their body to medical science and are then cremated for free.

 Does having numerous options for burial make contemplation of one’s mortality any easier?
 Not for me they don’t.